 \subsection{Even a Small Number of Languages Improves Cross-Lingual Generalization}

-Following the results on the impact of a small number of multilingual examples from various languages, we hypothesize that a small number of languages can also enhance cross-lingual generalization.
-We experiment with increasing the number of languages in the tuning set and observe that cross-lingual transfer to languages only seen during pretraining improves from the very first additional languages.
+Given the results on the impact of a small number of multilingual \textit{examples} from a fixed set of languages, we ask whether a small number of \textit{languages} can also enhance cross-lingual generalization.
+We experiment with different numbers of languages in the tuning set and indeed observe that the transfer to languages only seen during pre-training improves from the very first additional languages.

-\paragraph{Setup} We instruction-tune models on a single language and up to 6 languages, with each incremental step adding a language to the tuning set.
-We keep the total number of examples fixed and split them uniformly among the languages.
-We use the 6 training languages from Section ~\ref{sec:n_examples_per_lang_2}, and follow three different permutations that determine the order in which we add languages to the mix.
+\paragraph{Setup} We instruction-tune models on a single language and up to 6 languages.
+At each step, we add a language to the tuning set, and split the same examples budget uniformly among the current set of languages.
+We use the 6 training languages from \S\ref{sec:n_examples_per_lang_2}, and follow 3 different permutations that determine the order in which we add languages to the mix.
 These permutations are shown in Table~\ref{tab:add_langs} in Appendix~\ref{sec:lang_perms}.
-We evaluate every model on each of the remaining 6 languages with the same procedure as the previous experiments, and average scores per such evaluation language across models that are tuned using the same number of languages.
+We evaluate every model on each of the remaining 6 languages, and average scores per evaluation language across models that are tuned using the same number of languages.

 \paragraph{Results} Results on Figure~\ref{fig:adding_langs} show that adding languages to the tuning set improves cross-lingual generalization.
-The average score (Red) increases from tuning on monolingual data to tuning on bilingual data, and even more when using 3 and 4 languages, where the average score almost gets to 50.
-At that point, there is an indication for saturation, as adding more languages does not seem to improve transfer further.
-These findings demonstrate that diversifying the instruction tuning data with only a few different languages can improve cross-lingual transfer to new languages, only seen during pretraining.
+The average score (red) increases from tuning on monolingual data to tuning on bilingual data, and even more when using 3 and 4 languages, where the average score gets to almost 50.
+At that point, there is an indication for saturation, as more languages does not seem to improve transfer further.
+These findings demonstrate that diversifying the instruction tuning data with only a few different languages can improve cross-lingual transfer to new languages, only seen during pre-training.